TimothyDJones/til/Rust_Notes.md

 #### The Rust `core` and `std` Crates

 This gives us a chance to note that Rust has excellent documentation for the language itself and the built-in libraries, called **crates** in the Rust vernacular.
-Most of the time, you will use modules from the `[core](https://doc.rust-lang.org/core/)` crate, which is the base underlying language code, including the primitive types (see below), and the [standard (so-called `std`)](https://doc.rust-lang.org/std/) crate, which contains the most common functions needed for day-to-day development, such as string formatting, composite data structures (so-called "generics"), collections, and asynchronous programming features.
+Most of the time, you will use modules from the [`core`](https://doc.rust-lang.org/core/) crate, which is the base underlying language code, including the primitive types (see below), and the [standard (so-called `std`)](https://doc.rust-lang.org/std/) crate, which contains the most common functions needed for day-to-day development, such as string formatting, composite data structures (so-called "generics"), collections, and asynchronous programming features.
 Keep the link to the `std` library handy, as you'll refer to it often.

 #### Namespaces in Rust

 You probably noticed the double colon (`::`) separator between `std` and `fmt` when referencing the formatting (so-called `fmt`) library.
 What does it represent?
 Many programming languages, including Rust, use the concept of **[namespaces](https://en.m.wikipedia.org/wiki/Namespace)**.
 Without getting into all of the technical details of namespaces, the main thing to understand is that they define a context in which the names of things, such as modules like `fmt` and its children are unique.
-This allows us reference these items in such a way that we know which specific `fmt` module we are talking about in the case that another (different) crate or library also uses contains a module named `fmt`.
+This allows us reference these items in such a way that we know which _specific_ `fmt` module we are talking about in the case that another (different) crate or library also uses contains a module named `fmt`.
 To ensure that we use the one from the `std` library, we can always use the "long" name: `std::fmt`.

+Think about an office or classroom that has more than one Sally.
+We need to use the last name (surname) of each to ensure that we know which particular one we are addressing, when speaking to them.
+Namespaces work precisely the same way in programming, except that we usually put the "surname" on the front (sort of like in most Asian cultures).

 The double colon (`::`) is called the _namespace delimiter_.
 Each use of the `::` defines another level of the hierarchy of element within the namespace.
 Thus, we can uniquely identify the basic formatter macro with the full name of `std::fmt::format!()` (or just `std::fmt::format!`).
 Most of the time, it is **not** necessary for us to use the "full name", because from our program, it is obvious (clear) that we are only using a single namespace.
 Moreover, the `std` and `core` namespaces are always implicitly available.